 Baudelaire’s rich and compelling voice echoing across the centuries beautifully harmonizes with that of his modern interpreter in a duet which makes this collaboration between two poets of different languages a genuine collector’s item.

 DEAN KYTE was born in Australia in 1983.
 For four years he was a Gold Coast-based film critic.
-More than 100 published articles have appeared under his by-line in local magazines such as "Lifeweekly", "This Month on...", "The Cove" and "Coast Lifestyle", as well as in international titles such as "Unwind" and "Arena".
-He is also the creator of the digital pillow book "things that quicken the heart".
+More than 100 articles have appeared under his by-line in local magazines such as "Lifeweekly", "This Month on...", "The Cove" and "Coast Lifestyle", as well as in international titles such as "Unwind" and "Arena".
+He is also the author of the digital pillow book "things that quicken the heart".